Definition of Economic Development

 In contrast, China shunned capitalist opportunities on ideological grounds, embraced isolation for decades (after ending imperialist meddling in its affairs), and allowed development to pass it by.
 But when it chose to participate in capitalist industry, the example of the West was already there to be followed.
 China’s development became less a question of developing, and more about putting to work the managerial and entrepreneurial competence or resonance of its people.
 Catching up to the opportunities of available technology, industry, and markets was simply a byproduct of that.

 It is a matter of opinion whether China strolled or sprinted to catch up to the West in terms of development.
 But when managerial and entrepreneurial competence (resonance) is indigenous and not imported, development is in the “on” position.
-Development processes will become almost automatic and will happen inexorably fast.
+Driven by the ambition and competition of individuals, development processes will become almost automatic and will happen inexorably fast.
 This should be viewed as normal, not extraordinary.
 This phenomenon is what we call the “Crusoe Effect,” named after Robinson Crusoe.

 Guided by the knowledge of what he knew was possible, Robinson Crusoe, the fictional character, combined the wreckage of his ship with the natural resources on the desert island on which he was trapped, to recreate the world he left behind.
 He combined the technology he salvaged with the technology that he improvised, and learned new skills, alone, to accomplish a contemporary standard of living.
 All this happened without him being a certified specialist in every area of what he did.
 He was self-programming.

-This is like acquiring in education, the latest knowledge about what is possible, using the knowledge to combine foreign technology with local resources to make development happen, while innovating and inventing as necessary along the way.
+This is like acquiring in education, the latest knowledge about what is possible, using the knowledge to combine foreign technology with local resources to make development happen, while innovating and inventing as necessary to fill in the gaps.
 For persistently underdeveloped countries that tend to be rich in natural resources, this is the operational definition of development.